 Rust is a common problem for car owners, and it is not unusual for a car to pick up surface rust due to local climate conditions and other factors.
 However, if that rust has spread to the frame of your vehicle, and if there is a whole lot of it, then that does not bode well for the safety of your car.

 Indeed, a rusty frame can compromise the integrity of your vehicle to the point where it is simply unsafe to drive.
-If you spot rotted holes, stress cracking, soft spots, corroded brackets, or easily bendable metal, then it is time to retire it.
+If you spot rotted holes, stress cracking, soft spots, corroded brackets, or easily bendable metal, then it may be time to scrap that rust bucket.

 High fuel prices are certainly a drag and we are in the midst of record-breaking prices.
 All things considered, fuel-efficient vehicles are in high demand.
 But not so much for a gas guzzler.
 A high-powered V8 may be a blast to drive, but averaging 12 mpg on premium-grade gasoline is hard to swallow.